Scalpels, and pants-less days ahead

 But, it’s my dominant side… And I’m beyond reliant on my dominant hand.

-For the past couple months, I’ve practiced using my right hand for more tasks.
+For the past couple of months, I’ve practiced using my right hand for more tasks.
 Hand-writing a little = terrible.
-Wiping my butt (sorry—but you try wiping with your opposite hand.
-But, yeah) = not an easy experience.
-I mean, I couldn’t even get pants on for the first almost-month post-op.
+Wiping my butt (sorry, but you try wiping with your opposite hand, especially with an ample derrière.
+But, yeah): not an easy experience.
+I mean, I couldn’t even get pants on for the first almost-month post-op on my right arm.

 But, I’m hopeful.
 I know this surgery will improve my quality of life.

-After the period of recovery, I’m going to work to relearn how to write again.
+And after the period of recovery, I’m going to relearn how to write by hand again.
 I know it’ll hurt for a few months, but I’ll get there.

 My best,